 - In a large bowl, whisk flour, sugar, baking powder, baking soda and salt.

-- Add cold butter and rub it into the flour mixture using a fork or your fingertips until it resembles bread crumbs.
-Set aside
+- Cut the butter into small cubes, add it to the dry ingredients and rub it into the flour mixture using a fork or your fingertips until it resembles bread crumbs.
+Set aside.

-- In another bowl, mix the egg, yogurt and vanilla.
+- In another bowl, mix the egg, yogurt and vanilla extract.

-- Place the dough on the baking sheet, form the dough into a 1 ½ inch thick circle and cut into 8 wedges.
+- Place the dough on the baking sheet, shape the dough into a 1 ½ inch thick disk and cut into 8 wedges.
 Make some space between the wedges as they tend to spread a little bit while cooking.
 You can also separate them completely and set them on the baking sheet.

-- Sprinkle some granulated sugar on the scones and bake in the oven for 20 minutes.
+- Sprinkle some granulated sugar on the scones and bake in the oven for 20 minutes until golden on top.